Newsroom, Social Security gbfadmin Newsroom, Social Security gbfadmin

 Tax-Free Accumulation and Withdrawal: If you can contribute $100,000 to your Roth Solo(k) employee deferral source by the time you are 70, if you achieve a 6% rate of return at 80, you have $189,000 in that account, and the $89,000 in earnings are all tax-free upon withdrawal.

-No RMDs: You can roll over your Roth Solo(K) deferrals into a Roth IRA, and the beautiful thing about Roth IRAs are no required minimum distributions (RMD) at age 72.
-Pre-tax retirement accounts like Traditional IRAs and 401(k) accounts require you to begin taking RMDs at age 72, which are forced taxable events; by having more money in a Roth IRA, those assets continue to build.
+No RMDs: You can roll over your Roth Solo(K) deferrals into a Roth IRA, and the beautiful thing about Roth IRAs are no required minimum distributions (RMD) at age 73 or 75.
+Pre-tax retirement accounts like Traditional IRAs and 401(k) accounts require you to begin taking RMDs at age 73 or 75 based on your date of birth, which are forced taxable events; by having more money in a Roth IRA, those assets continue to build.

 Tax-Free To Beneficiaries: When you pass assets on to your beneficiaries, the most beneficial assets to inherit are often a Roth IRA or Roth Solo(k) account.
 When they changed the rules for non-spouse beneficiaries, they must deplete IRAs and retirement accounts within ten years.
 With pre-tax retirement accounts, this becomes problematic because they have to realize taxable income on those potentially more significant distributions.
 With Roth assets, not only is there no tax on the distributions, but the beneficiary can allow that Roth account to grow for another ten years after you pass and withdraw all the earnings tax and penalty-free.